ethereum/EIPs/SIPS/sip-44.md

 <!--The technical specification should describe the syntax and semantics of any new feature.-->

+The following areas can be suspended:

-1. **System Pause**: All synth and SNX transfers disabled.
+1. **System**: All synth and SNX transfers disabled.
 All exchange, issue, burn, claim, loan and mint functionality disabled.
 This is both for system upgrades and under possible emergency situations.
-This will controlled by an access control (see below).
+2. **Issuance**: All sUSD issuance, burning and claiming disabled, along with any loan actions.
+3. **Exchange**: All synth exchanges and settlement.
-2. **Synth Disabling**: For the synth in question, all transfers and exchanges into or out of disabled.
-Also controlled by an access control list.
+4. **Synth**: For the synth in question, all transfers of, settlement of, and exchanges into or out of disabled.

-3. **Access Control**: A whitelist of addresses that can toggle the `System Pause` and the `Synth Disabling` processes, along with whether they can disable or re-enable.
+Access to the above controls will be restricted to an `accessControlList`, a whitelist of addresses that for each section above, can `suspend` and/or `resume`.
 This whitelist will be managed by the `owner`.

+Furthermore, each suspension must include a `uint reason`.
+Apart from the single reason `1` for `SYSTEM_UPGRADE`, these reasons are purely for dApps and scripts to indicate to users why certain parts of the system are unavailable.

+> Note: **Exchange** suspension will remove `Exchange.exchangeEnabled` functionality and this SIP will remove it.

 ## Rationale